asciamanna/asciamanna.github.io/_drafts/safety-accuracy-efficiency-then-scale.md

 Are teams working in a huge monolithic codebase?
 I've seen large, poorly designed codebases drive up local compile and test times.
 Improving the local build times and the development environment can create another significant improvement in developers' workflow.
 Not only does it get developers the time back waiting on the build, it has a much larger impact, keeping them in flow longer and preventing them from getting distracted every time they build.

 Using the same numbers from the previous example, if the local compile takes two minutes and it can be reduced to 10 seconds by decomposing the application so that developers don't always have to build the entire application, we find another significant source of savings.
 Developers practicing TDD compile somewhere between 250 and 400 times per day (compiling every minute or two while working).
-If we estimate that these developers compile 50 times per day, reducing the build to 10 seconds results in a time savings of 19,861 man-hours per year.
+If we estimate that these developers compile 50 times per day, reducing the build to 10 seconds results in a time savings of 19,861 developer-hours per year.
 This results in a savings of nearly $1.5 million dollars per year.
 Again this does not include the cost of distraction.

 ### Reduce Cross-Team Dependencies